cyrus-/typy/README.md

         "Hello, " + x + "!"
     print(hello("World"))
 ```
 The component body is parsed by Python, then typechecked and compiled (to Python) by `tydy`.
-This needs to happen only once, even if some other component calls `greet` many times.
+This needs to happen only once, even if some other component calls `hello` many times.

 Installation
 ------------
 To install `tydy`, you can just `pip install tydy`.
 Then, paste the code above into a file `hello.py` and run `python hello.py`.
-Currently, `tydy` requires Python 3.5+ (but the plan is to support Python 2.7+ in the future.)
+Currently, `tydy` requires Python 3.5+ (but the plan is to support Python 2.7+ in the near future.)

 Language Features
 -----------------
-Simple functions like `greet` are, of course, just the beginning. `tydy` has all the typed functional essentials...
+Simple functions like `hello` are, of course, just the beginning. `tydy` has all the typed functional essentials...
 * algebraic datatypes (tuples, labeled tuples and labeled sums)
 * pattern matching
 * parametric polymorphism